Nethracs/SVM/README.md

 # SVM

-This is a sample implementation for using svn-multiclass by cornell for image classification based on the test images. https://www.cs.cornell.edu/people/tj/svm_light/svm_multiclass.html
+This is a sample implementation for using svm-multiclass by cornell for image classification based on the test images. https://www.cs.cornell.edu/people/tj/svm_light/svm_multiclass.html

 # Usage